l84end/DECTMobileTwofactor/readme.md

 2. Open the project in Android Studio.
 3. Build and run the project on your device.

-## Usage
+## Using

-1. Launch the app on your Android device.
+1. Launch the application on your Android device.
-2. Follow the on-screen instructions to configure DECT 2FA.
+2. Follow the on-screen instructions to configure the DECT 2FA.
-3. Use the app to securely log in to your accounts.
+3. Use the app to securely register your two-factor login.

 ## Contributing

-1. Fork the repository.
+1. Fork storage.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
-5. Create a Pull Request.
+5. Create a pull request.